Retrodox/BaS-Backup-and-Sort/README.md

 - .dotm

 ## Usage
-1. change this line "@echo off PowerShell -ExecutionPolicy Bypass -File "C:\Path\To\BaS\BackupAndSort.ps1"" to your actual path
+1. Change this line "@echo off PowerShell -ExecutionPolicy Bypass -File "C:\Path\To\BaS-Backup-and-Sort\BackupAndSort.ps1"" to your actual path of where you placed **BaS-Backup-and-Sort** on your PC.
-2. click launch.bat or just run with powershell
+2. Click launch.bat or just run with powershell.

 ## Requirements
 - PowerShell 1.0